AsaLap/PlantGEMs/README.md

-# PlantGEMs : Project that aims to automatically reconstruct several plant metabolic networks, using the Metacyc database.
+# PlantGEMs : Project that aims to automatically reconstruct several plant metabolic networks, using the Metacyc database and model GEMs.

 ## Files description :